 Limit 2,500 Characters

 1. The CoC works to proactively identify systemic barriers for survivors of domestic violence, dating violence, sexual violence and stalking by working with stakeholders to ensure policy, procedures, training and review are in place, implemented and updated.
-STEPS to End Domestic Violence serves as a resource and partner to non-victim service providers within the CoC to train and develop understanding.
+Steps to End Domestic Violence serves as a resource and partner to non-victim service providers within the CoC to train and develop understanding.
 Training may include identifying trauma informed approaches and responsive practices, including responses to enhance the health and well-being of trauma exposed clients.

-2. The CoC works to remove barriers through implementation and review of procedures and practices and training.
-Policies, procedures and training ensure referrals and also support survivors to access housing and services.
-All coordinated entry assessment partners and agencies are trained on how to support survivors to ensure access to housing and resources is not limited or restricted.
-The CoC coordinates to identify agency level practices and changes to adopt to improve access to housing and services for survivors.
+2. The CoC works to remove barriers through implementation and review of procedures, practices, and training.
+Policies, procedures and training ensure referrals and support survivors to access housing and services.
+All coordinated entry assessment partners and agencies are trained on survivor support to ensure access to housing and resources is not limited or restricted.
+The CoC coordinates to identify agency level practices and changes that improve access to housing and services for survivors.
 This includes reviewing resource allocation, reviewing referral processes, connecting to legal referrals to respond to inequity of access and employment issues, and ensuring social services and public benefits are understood and accessible by clients.
-The CoC works to ensure a range of options are available including, emergency shelter, transitional housing and permanent housing, housing vouchers, mortgage assistance, and federally subsidized housing.
+The CoC works to ensure a range of options are available including, emergency shelter, transitional and rapid re-housing and permanent housing, housing vouchers, mortgage assistance, and federally subsidized housing.
 The CoC continues to work to ensure that survivors can access services and are equipped for success with living wage jobs, tax credits, benefits, childcare, financial literacy and job training.